Landslide Devastates Sudanese Village; Only One Survivor Reported

 "Preliminary information indicates that all villagers, estimated to be more than a thousand individuals, have perished, with only one survivor," it says in a statement from the SLM.

-They are now appealing to the UN and other aid organizations for help in recovering the dead who are buried under earth and debris.
+The movement appeals for help from the UN and other aid organizations to recover the dead who are buried under earth and debris.

 The SLM has largely remained neutral during the civil war, but parts of the rebel group have recently joined the army's fight to combat the RSF.